-Alfa Romeo Mito OBD2 port can be located under the dashboard on the driver's side.
-There is a compartment which you need to remove to access the OBD2 port.
+Alfa Romeo Mito OBD2 port can be located under the dashboard on the driver’s side.
+There is a compartment that you need to remove to access the OBD2 port.
 Then you have to remove the cover of the OBD2 to access it.

 Alfa Romeo 156 OBD2 port location?